 V. Sources of Pollutant Emissions Near the State Boundary and Expected Impacts in Neighboring States.

-This section addresses the emission inventory of sources and emission for pollutants (specifically major point or area source emissions and their proximity to the state boundary) and the likelihood that emissions from these sources would transport across the state boundary to contribute significant to nonattainment or interfere with maintenance of any applicable NAAQS in any other state.
+This section addresses sources and emission for pollutants (specifically major point or area source emissions and their proximity to the state boundary) and the likelihood that emissions from these sources would transport across the state boundary to contribute significantly to nonattainment or interfere with maintenance of any applicable NAAQS in any other state.

-There are six Title V Oregon sources in close proximity to the Washington border and one source in close proximity to the Idaho border.
-The 2011 emission inventories of these sources are in the tables below.
+There are six Title V Oregon sources (major industrial sources that have a potential to emit a 100 tons per year of any criteria pollutant) in close proximity to the Washington border and one source in close proximity to the Idaho border.
+The 2011 emissions from these sources are in Tables 5 and 6.